-It’s reveal-time!
-Check out the result of my family room makeover that I’ve been working on for the past month as part of the $100 Room Challenge.
+It’s time for the family room makeover reveal!
+Check out the result that I’ve been working on for the past month as part of the $100 Room Challenge.

 It’s the 3rd time I participate in the $100 Room Challenge which consists of updating a room, for $100 USD (It will be 125 $ for me!!) in 1 month.
 The first time, I took on the bathroom and in September, it was the turn of my daughter’s bedroom.